 Call for Submissions

-#gamesUR has been running since 2010 and regularly has over 300 attendees from all around the world.
+#gamesUR Summit has been running since 2008 and regularly has over 300 attendees from all around the world.
 Speakers have run the gamut from juniors looking to share an innovative new idea through to thought leaders in the industry providing their invaluable perspective.
-Speaking at the summit is a great way to propagate information and share practices to help our discipline grow, but also to make future connections and grow your personal brand as a GUR practitioner in the games industry.
-It also doesn’t hurt that speakers get a free ticket!
+Speaking at the Summit is a great way to propagate information and share practices to help our discipline grow, but also to make future connections and grow your personal brand as a GUR practitioner in the games industry.
+It also doesn’t hurt that speakers get a free ticket to attend the Summit talks!

 Submission Requirements & Tips